-LoRaWAN[®] examples are LoRaWAN[®] examples implementing a LoRaWAN[®] device exercising the LoRaWAN[®] stack and the SubGHz_Phy RF driver.
-They are located in Projects\NUCLEO-WL55JC\Applications and Projects\B-WL5M-SUBG1\Applications.
+LoRaWan[®] examples are LoRaWan[®] examples implementing a LoRaWan[®] device exercising the LoRaWan[®] stack and the SubGHz_Phy RF driver.
+They are located in Projects\NUCLEO-WL55JC\Applications.

-- LoRaWAN\LoRaWAN_AT_Slave implements a LoRaWAN® modem that is controlled through AT command interface over UART by an external host.
+- LoRaWAN\LoRaWAN_AT_Slave implements a LoRaWan[®] modem that is controlled though AT command interface over UART by an external host.
 This application is available in single core and dual core format with and without KMS (key management system).
 More information can be found in AN5406 and AN5481.
-LoRaWAN_AT_Slave devices can be connected to STM32CubeMonitor to send AT commands to the device, perform packet error rate measurement and more. - LoRaWAN\LoRaWAN_End_Node implements a LoRaWAN® application device sending sensor data to LoRaWAN® network server.
-This application is available in single core, dual core with optionally FreeRTOS and KMS.
-More information can be found in the application note AN5406: How to build a LoRa® application with STM32CubeWL. - LoRaWAN_FUOTA_DualCore implements a dual core LoRaWAN® application device sending sensor data to LoRaWAN® network server.
-Moreover, the LoRaWAN® application and stack can be updated over-theair from a LoRaWAN® network server using the SBSFU as a secure boot and secure firmware update framework.
+LoRaWAN_AT_Slave devices can be connected to STM32CubeMonitor to send AT commands to the device, perform packet error rate measurement and more. - LoRaWAN\LoRaWAN_End_Node implements a LoRaWan[®] application device sending sensors data to LoRaWan[®] network server.
+This application is available in single core, dual core with optionally FreeRTos and KMS.
+More information can be found in in AN5406. - LoRaWAN_FUOTA_DualCore implements a dual core LoRaWan[®] application device sending sensors data to LoRaWan[®] network server.
+Moreover, the LoRaWan[®] application and stack can be updated over the air from a LoRaWan[®] network server using the SBSFU as a secure boot and secure firmware update framework.
 As well, the LoRaWAN_FUOTA example is fully secured using isolation features provided by the STM32WL55.
-More information is provided in the application note AN5554: LoRaWAN® firmware update over the air with STM32CubeWL. - LoRaWAN_FUOTA implements a single core LoRaWAN[®] application device sending sensor data to LoRaWAN[®] network server.
-Moreover, the LoRaWAN[®] application and stack can be updated over-the-air from a LoRaWAN[®] network server using the BFU as a boot and firmware update framework. - LoRaWAN_SBSFU_1_Slot_DualCore implements a dual core Secure LoRaWAN[®] application device sending sensor data to LoRaWAN[®] network server.
+More information is provided under AN5554. - LoRaWAN_FUOTA implements a single core LoRaWan[®] application device sending sensors data to LoRaWan[®] network server.
+Moreover, the LoRaWan[®] application and stack can be updated over the air from a LoRaWan[®] network server using the BFU as a boot and firmware update framework.

+LoRaWAN_SBSFU_1_Slot_DualCore implements a dual core Secure LoRaWan[®] application device sending sensors data to LoRaWan[®] network server.
 This application is secured with security environment offered by secure boot (SB) and secure engine.
 The application can also be updated with local loader Y-modem (SFU).